Answers to frequently asked questions about how COVID-19 may be impacting co-operatives and incorporated associations.

 This temporary relief does not apply to cases of dishonesty and fraud, or where an association has acted to secure financial gain for members.

-If you’re having trouble complying with legislation because of COVID-19, we’ll consider what help we can provide.
+If you’re having difficulty complying with the CNL because of COVID-19, Fair Trading will consider what help can be provided.

 Can an incorporated association refund member fees if it is unable to operate during the COVID-19 shut down?

 If members have paid fees for activities, such as playing sport, and that activity can’t proceed as a result of COVID-19, refunds can be paid.